Building Community Through Difficult Conversations

 In a time of deep division in communities and on campuses, there is an urgent need to build spaces that support and facilitate communicating across differences.
 Research from across the disciplines demonstrates that empathy for those we disagree with is a learnable skill, and that it can benefit the individual and society.

-Over this academic year, we are supporting a series of expert-guided workshops and faculty-led conversations to strengthen our ability to productively engage with those who hold different views from us.
-Topics for the conversations will be of current interest to society and will begin with less charged issues, gradually working up to more fraught topics.
+Over the 2024-2025 academic year, we supported a series of expert-guided workshops and faculty-led conversations to strengthen our ability to productively engage with those who hold different views from us.
+Topics for the conversations included those of current interest to society, beginning with less charged issues and gradually working up to more fraught topics.

 Wednesday, October 23, 2024